 Are your little students trying to speak a lot?
 Do you wish to enhance their vocabulary with some common yet new words?

-If you are feeling the necessity of improving the communication skills of your young kids, then it is good to start their vocabulary lessons at a really young age, as it will help them in achieving a vast strong vocabulary.
+If you are feeling the necessity of enhancing the communication skills of your young friends, then it is good to start their vocabulary lessons at a really young age, as it will help them in achieving a vast and quite robust vocabulary.

-If you feel the same way, then, let’s take a look at some interesting yet important 9 letter words that start with the first letter A.
+If you feel the same way, then, let’s talk about some interesting yet important 9 letter words that start with the fifth letter E.

 Let’s start …

 |A somewhat uncommon word that means everywhere or in all places.

 |A strong desire or enthusiasm for something; the state of being eager or keen.

 |A reference to the wedge-tailed eagle, one of the largest bird species of eagles.

 |Resembling or having characteristics similar to an eagle, such as keen vision or majesty.